dnv-opensource/mlfmu/README.md

 For more options, see `uv run mlfmu --help` or `uv run mlfmu build --help`.

+### 9. Use your new ML FMU

+The created FMU can be used for running (co-)simulations.
+We have tested the FMUs that we have created in the [Simulation Trust Center], which uses the [Open Simulation Platform] software.

 ## Meta

-All code in mlfmu is DNV intellectual property and for DNV internal use only.
+All code in mlfmu is DNV intellectual property.

 Copyright (c) 2024 [DNV](https://www.dnv.com) AS.
 All rights reserved.